FLIPPERLyle's

 Every claim is sourced.
 Here's where we got our homework for this guide.

-Joel / Flip N Out Pinball — Jurassic Park Tutorial Video (Transcript)
+Flip N Out Pinball — Jurassic Park Tutorial (Joel)

 Stern Pinball — Jurassic Park Feature Matrix

-Manufacturer spec sheet with Pro/Premium/LE feature comparison, mech descriptions, and model differences.
+Manufacturer spec sheet with Pro/Premium/LE feature comparison and mech descriptions.